Indiana Pacers: Indiana State Fairgrounds Coliseum (1967–1974)

 The Indiana State Fairgrounds Coliseum was home to the Pacers from 1967 to 1974.
 The Pacers were very successful in their tenure at the Coliseum, winning three ABA Championships.
-They captured the ABA titles in 1969–70, defeating the Los Angeles Stars in 6 games, in 1971–72, defeating the New York Nets in 6 games, and in the 1972–73 season, defeating the Kentucky Colonels in 7 games.
+They captured the ABA titles in 1969–70, defeating the Los Angeles Stars in six games, in 1971–72, defeating the New York Nets in six games, and in the 1972–73 season, defeating the Kentucky Colonels in seven games.
 The team moved to Market Square Arena in 1974.
 In 1976, the Pacers became a franchise in the National Basketball Association (NBA) when the ABA merged with the NBA.

 Market Square Arena (1974–1999)

 Market Square Arena was home of the Indiana Pacers from 1974 to 1999.
 The first Pacers basketball game ever held in the arena was a preseason game against the Milwaukee Bucks; attendance was 16,929.
 The first regular-season ABA game in the arena was held on October 18, 1974, against the San Antonio Spurs; the Pacers lost in double overtime, 129–121 in front of 7,473 fans.
-The first Pacers victory in Market Square Arena came on October 23 with a 122–107 win over the Spirits of St. Louis.
 The 1974–75 season ended for the Pacers with the ABA Finals played in Market Square Arena and Freedom Hall against their archrivals, the Kentucky Colonels.
-The Colonels defeated the Pacers in that championship series, winning the ABA title in five games (4–1).
+The Colonels defeated the Pacers in that championship series, winning the ABA title in five games.
 The 1975–76 Pacers won their final home ABA game in Market Square Arena with a 109–95 victory against the Colonels.
 (Kentucky won the next game by one point to win the series and advance, ending the Pacers' ABA tenure.)
 The Pacers continued to play in Market Square Arena after they joined the NBA, with their first game at the arena as an NBA team being a 129–122 overtime loss to the Boston Celtics on October 21, 1976.
 Michael Jordan's return to the Chicago Bulls after his first retirement took place at Market Square Arena in a loss to the Pacers on March 19, 1995.
 The final Pacers game to be played in Market Square Arena was a pre-season exhibition game against the Utah Jazz on October 23, 1999.